 Absalom Row (1796-1855), my great great grandfather, served for many years as a justice of the peace in Spotsylvania County.
 His signature appears on a great many papers archived at the Central Rappahannock Heritage Center in Fredericksburg.
 Many of these deal with the basic housekeeping of county business--powers of attorney, notarizations, road repairs and so on.
 Some rise above the level of the mundane, such as the organization and reimbursement of slave patrols.
 There is one set of papers, however, that stands in a class all by itself.
-This file consists of sixteen pages written in the hand of Absalom Row.
-All the images of the original documents from the Heritage Center and my transcription can be seen in my CRHC album by those of you with access to my Picasa page.
+This file consists of sixteen pages written in the hand of Absalom Row and is part of the archive of the Central Rappahannock Heritage Center.

 On February 5, 1854 Absalom convened a court of inquisition held at the home of William T.J.
 Richards.
 The jurors sworn in to conduct this inquest included Melzi Chancellor, H.B.
 Sowell, Henry Jett, Reuben McGee, Joseph Stratton, James Jett and three others.
 These men were charged with the responsibility of investigating a murder that had occurred the night before.
 Beverley, a slave owned by William T.J.
 Richards, stood accused of murdering Jacob, a slave of Sanford Chancellor.